 Disclaimer.
-If you haven’t read this series before please read this first.
+If you haven’t read the Moving to Ireland series before please read this first.

 I am not an immigration lawyer or expert.
 I make no guarantees your experience moving to Ireland will be the same as mine.
 Failure to do the proper research and apply for the correct visa can result in serious legal trouble.
 You need to make sure are moving to Ireland (or any country) legally.
 Still, I hope this series will give you some information and inspiration for moving to Ireland.

 Ireland in this series refers to the Republic of Ireland.
 Northern Ireland is a part of the UK and has different rules about visas.
 If you are looking to work in Northern Ireland, you will need to research visas for the UK.